 - 2 teaspoons vanilla extract

 - Pinch of salt

-- Whisk cream, milk, sugar, vanilla, salt, and crushed candy canes together in a bowl, reserving 2 tablespoons of coarsely crushed candy canes for later.
+- Whisk cream, milk, sugar, vanilla extract, peppermint extract, salt, and crushed candy canes together in a bowl, reserving 2 tablespoons of coarsely crushed candy canes for later.

 - Pour into ice cream maker and churn until it is the consistency of soft-serve ice cream, about 20-30 minutes.
 Add reserved crushed peppermint candy during last minute of churning.

 - Transfer to a freezer-safe container like a bread pan and sprinkle the top with additional peppermint candy.
 Freeze for 4-6 hours until hardened.